 If you are wanting a new crate but also to save money, then check out the sale section of Amazon – labelled ‘Deals’ for one off discounts or limited offers.
 Alternatively, consider cheaper options of the crate style you desired.

 Although double door dog crates can be very useful, you could consider looking at single door crates to save money.
 Just make sure you measure up and can definitely open the door in your desired location before you buy.
 This single door crate from MidWest has a lower price tag than some of the equivalent double door models.

 Dog Travel Crate

 Dog crates aren’t just handy in the home, they are also very useful when you are on the move.
 Whether it’s in your car or boarding a plane, having a safe and secure dog crate can give you and your dog some peace of mind when you are out and about.
 There are a few different varieties out there, and these are our top picks from each category.

 Wire car crates are very popular, as they are of a similar construction to the indoor dog cages but with a sloped side which allows them to fit into the back of most estates.

 When you are choosing a crate for your car make sure that is big enough to comfortably accommodate your dog, but check the measurements carefully to ensure that it will also fit into the car itself.
 I recommend getting the tape measure out and checking the size of your car before you look.
 Remember to account for the slope of the rear window if it has one.

 We recommend that you check out the Cool Runners Aluminium Dog Crate.
 It is built in a similar shape to fit into the back of the car, but structured differently with thicker bars.
 If you are travelling by plane, then you will need a different type of travel crate.

 Plastic dog crates are a great choice for Labradors when flying.
 Although soft dog carriers are available they are not ideal for bigger breeds, as they are potentially less secure and harder to move about.

 The best travel crate for Labradors is probably the Petmate Ultra Vari Pet Kennel.
 This plastic dog crate is designed to hold a dog up to 90lbs in weight and is a comfortable length for most Labs at 39 inches long.
 You will want a travel crate for air travel to be snug just as an indoor dog crate is, but in this case it is even more important for helping the dog have a sense of security in his unusual surroundings.

 Dog crates are brilliant beds for dogs, and a nice way to keep them secure in the home when you cannot supervise them as well as when travelling.
 They are however not suitable for leaving a dog in for long periods of time, as they do not provide anywhere for them to stretch their legs or relieve themselves.

 A great alternative option for securing your puppy in a more free manner, is to invest in a puppy playpen.
 These are especially useful when your Labrador is small and still inclined to chewing or messing in the house.
 Our favourite puppy playpens are those which are sturdy, durable and easy to use.

 This Heavy Duty Playpen by RayGar is made up of 8 secure panels.
 It folds flat for storage or transportation, and provides a secure area for your puppy to play in outdoors or indoors.
 It is very similar to the BestPet version available in the USA.

 Alternatively, you could look at a sturdy plastic option.
 This Indoor and Outdoor Playpen from Iris gives a secure place for your puppy to play.
 It is easy to assemble and comes in a range of fun colours.

-Dog gates and baby gates
+Dog and baby gates

 Sometimes what you need is a barrier rather than a crate.
 A way to separate a puppy from your children or the cat, or to keep him from under your feet while you are busy or carrying hot utensils across the kitchen

 But isn’t restricting access mean?

 This puppy is a member of your family.
 Isn’t it mean to keep a small puppy shut out of parts of your home?
 No it isn’t.
 Happy puppies are puppies that are not constantly in trouble.
 Not being scolded, not eating dubious household items, electrocuting themselves, or getting their tails accidentally slammed in doors.
 Happy puppies have a nice place to sleep, a safe place to play not far from a door to their toilet area, enough to eat and approving humans to tell them how great they are.

 New puppies may be family members, but your puppy is a family member with very poor bladder control, no knowledge of the English language, and a terrible memory.
 Keeping him off your carpets for a few weeks is just common sense.